srikanthragh06/waves/README.md

     # Backend
     cd ../backend
     npm install

-    # Socket
-    cd ../socket
-    npm install
     ```

 You will have to create the neccesary env file in the backend folder

-4. Once the dependencies are installed, you can start the development servers for the frontend, backend, and socket:
+4. Once the dependencies are installed, you can start the development servers for the frontend and backend:

     ```bash
     # Frontend